 On August 30, 2016, the Revolving Credit Agreement (the "Credit Agreement"), which the Company and First Foundation Bank ("the Bank") entered into on June 3, 2016, became effective after the Company and the Bank received the necessary approvals from the State of Hawaii to secure the lien on the Company's leasehold property in Kona, Hawaii.
 The Credit Agreement allows the Company to borrow up to \$2,000,000 on a revolving basis.
-Borrowings under the Credit Agreement bear interest at the Wall Street Journal prime rate (4.00% at March 31, 2017) + 2%, floating.
-The Credit Agreement's initial term expires on August 30, 2017, and the term may be extended at the Bank's sole discretion.
+Borrowings under the Credit

+Agreement bear interest at the Wall Street Journal prime rate (4.75% at March 31, 2018) + 2%, floating.
 The Credit Agreement includes various covenants as defined in the Credit Agreement.
 The Credit Agreement also contains standard acceleration provisions in the event of a default by the Company.
-Proceeds from the revolving line were used to repay a \$600,000 short-term loan from First Foundation Bank.
-At March 31, 2017, the Company had borrowed \$611,000 under the Credit Agreement and had \$1,389,000 available on the line.
+At March 31, 2018, the Company had borrowed \$500,000 under the Credit Agreement and had \$1,500,000 available on the line.
+The line of credit will be subject to renewal upon expiration on August 30, 2018.